jupyterlab/extension-examples/contentheader/README.md

 > As background, `MainAreaWidget` is a high-level JupyterLab widget that conventionally is used to enclose the Launcher (shown above) or a notebook editor.
 The `contentHeader`, in turn, is a Lumino `BoxPanel` widget positioned at the very top of this main area.
 This makes the `contentHeader` potentially useful to extensions needing some place to put content that the user will _always see_.

-In code: after we get a `MainAreaWidget`, for example via
+In code: after you get a `MainAreaWidget`, for example via

 ```ts
 // src/index.ts#L37-L37